The Driver's Handbook

 What to do When Buying a Car

-Before buying a car, telephone 13 10 84 to check if the vehicle is recorded as stolen, written-off or financially encumbered (money is owed on it).
+Before buying a car, telephone 13 10 84 to check the vehicle's status.

 Ask the following questions: